Health Benefits of Rock Climbing

 If you envision yourself on a rock wall, one arm outstretched to pull you up and a leg curled with your foot by your waist, you can see how there really aren’t many muscles that are not involved.
 Pull up motions will use your lats, forearms, biceps and delts while pushing yourself up to support yourself will work your traps, chest and triceps.
 Pushing yourself up from a squatting position (however that may mean your leg is bent) means that you’re using your glutes and hamstrings, while your calf muscles and quads will be active much of the time in keeping yourself steady.
 Above all, your core will be in constant use, working and toning your abs, both stretching and contracting.

 You might consider climbing among mid-to-low impact exercise (compared to running).
 But if you’re making comparisons to other toning and strengthening activities, ie. yoga and pilates, a good-length climbing session will provide a much more rigorous workout for the duration.

 What other health benefits does it provide?

-As with other forms of physical exercise, climbing can help with depression and stress management.
+As with other forms of physical exercise, climbing can help with stress management.
 It can provide self-esteem in the form of a literal wall to be conquered.
-Furthermore, many climbers suggest that anxiety and a fear of heights can be cured by rock climbing when built up gradually.
+Furthermore, many climbers suggest that a fear of heights can be cured by rock climbing when built up gradually.
 Facing fears is also good for confidence – another plus for your overall mental health.

 Another interesting fact you may not know is that the NHS cites rock climbing as good for people with dyspraxia, a developmental co-ordination disorder.
 This is because it provides a stable environment for planning movements – something people with dyspraxia often struggle with.